 Over the past couple of weeks, I have been running a poll to see which are the most popular Rank Trackers and it was quite surprising.
 There were tools listed that I wasn’t even aware of, so it gave me an opportunity to check out some new services.

-This is how I ended up choosing SERPBook.
+So, this is how I ended up choosing SERPBook.

 There were a few “must have” criteria that I was looking for when trialling different rank trackers, and they were: